johnnygreeney/CardanoForTheMasses/Chapter-9-Voltaire.md

 - I would prefer to abstain.
 - None of the above.

 Not everyone approved of the options in the poll.
 Some found it strange that there was no ‘MinPoolCost = 0’ option, while others felt the question lacked context.
-With this feedback in mind, there were discussion threads created on the Cardano Forum to explore the options in more detail.
+With this feedback in mind, there were discussion threads created on the Cardano Forum[^107] to explore the options in more detail.

-In an essay titled *Cardano Improvement Proposal — 1694: Can Decentralized Communities Make Superior Decisions?* authors Kenric Nelson, Juana Attieh, Megan Hess, Vanessa Cardui, and Stephen Whitenstall evaluated Cardano’s shift to a community-led governance model.
+In an essay titled *Cardano Improvement Proposal — 1694: Can Decentralized Communities Make Superior Decisions?*[^108] authors Kenric Nelson, Juana Attieh, Megan Hess, Vanessa Cardui, and Stephen Whitenstall evaluated Cardano’s shift to a community-led governance model.
 The recurring issue of unfair distribution of voting power reared its head again.
-The essay warns a system with a one-coin-one-vote (1c1v) philosophy can result in a plutocracy, with a small portion of addresses tend to control a disproportionate amount of voting influence.
+The essay warns a system with a one-coin-one-vote (1c1v) philosophy can result in a plutocracy,[^109] with a small portion of addresses tend to control a disproportionate amount of voting influence.

 Governance on Cardano hit a milestone on Friday, June 30, 2023 when the CIP 1694 Pull Request was merged into the main branch of the Cardano Foundation CIP repository.
 The proposal’s status advanced on to the ‘Proposed’ stage.
-The update was not unanimously welcomed with some contributors concerned things were being rushed without other alternative models being explored sufficiently.
+The update was not unanimously welcomed with some contributors concerned[^110] things were being rushed without other alternative models being explored sufficiently.
 Veteran CIP editor Matthias Benkort explained the reasoning for the merge:

 >It has arguably undergone sufficient conversations, the specification is well articulated and the rationale pretty furnished as well.
 Originally, we wanted to wait for after the final Edinburgh workshop, though with @JaredCorduan no longer able to continue championing the pull request, it is better to continue conversations on this CIP in separate pull requests.
 It should also help make conversations a bit more manageable as they can be scoped to specific areas of the CIP. (…)  I'd like to remind everyone about the goals of the CIP process and what the process itself stands for.
 A CIP is NOT binding anyhow, nor is it any kind of authoritative document that command changes on a project.
 A CIP is first and foremost, a technical solution to a problem that is thoroughly discussed and backed by arguments.